 Software verification plan - organizational independence, risk and effort identification [DJF, SVerP; PDR].

+The verification activities shall conform with applicable security organisational regulations and policies.

 Selection of the organization responsible for conducting the verification

 If the project warrants an independent verification effort, a qualified organization shall be selected for conducting the verification.